meezwhite/p5.grain/README.md

 ### `tinkerPixels(callback, [shouldUpdate], [pg])`

 Loop through pixels and call the given callback function on every pixel.
-Pixels are manipulated depending on the given callback function.
+Pixels are manipulated depending on the given callback function, unless read-only mode is enabled.

 The callback function exposes two arguments:
 - `index`: the current pixel index